The present volume contains the 2014 award of the arbitration tribunal in the

 Bay of Bengal Maritime Boundary Arbitration (People’s Republic of Bangladesh v.

-Costa Rica.
-International jurisprudence is further reflected in decisions from the Court of Justice of the European Union (
+India) case.
+International jurisprudence is further reflected in decisions from the European Court of Human Rights (

-France).
-The volume also contains national decisions from the courts of England (
+Q).
+The volume also contains jurisprudence from England (

-Finally, our thanks go to all the others who have worked to complete this volume, particularly our publishers, Cambridge University Press, and typesetters, SPi Technologies India Pvt Ltd, and their staff.
+Finally, our thanks go to all the others who have worked to complete this volume, particularly our publishers, Cambridge University Press, and typesetters, SPi, and their staff.